matn7/CS-Notes/src/main/java/spring/SPRING-5.md

     - Higher Throughput.
 - Differences from HTTP/1.1 are largely transparent for web developers.

-### HTTP Request Methods
+### HTTP Request Methods.

 - Request methods, also known as verbs, are used to indicate the desired action to be performed.
 - GET:
-    - Is a request for a resource (html file, javascript, image, etc).
+    - Is a request for a resource (html file, javascript, image, etc.).
     - Is used when you visit a website.
 - HEAD: Is like a GET, but only asks for meta information without the body.
 - POST: